 We are a television broadcast company headquartered in Atlanta, Georgia, that owns and/or operates television stations and leading digital assets in markets throughout the United States.
-As of February 21, 2017, we owned and/or operated television stations in 54 television markets broadcasting over 200 separate programming streams, including 37 affiliates of the CBS Network ("CBS"), 29 affiliates of the NBC Network ("NBC"), 20 affiliates of the ABC Network ("ABC") and 15 affiliates of the FOX Network ("FOX").
+As of February 21, 2017, we owned and/or operated television stations in 54 television markets broadcasting over 200 separate programming streams, including 37 affiliates of the CBS Network ("CBS"), 29 affiliates of the NBC Network ("NBC"), 20 affiliates of the FOX Network ("FOX").
 The following discussion and analysis includes the revenues, expenses, liquidity and capital resources attributable to all of our owned stations and to those we operate under an LMA during the specified periods.